 The feeling of Disney World, which feels even stronger in Magic Kingdom is something that is incredibly difficult to explain to someone who has never been.
 For years Emma would tell me how great it was and how much she wanted to go again.
 I believed her but didn’t understand fully without going myself.
 It is more for adults than it is for kids, which for people who have never been is always a statement they find hard to believe.
 In my opinion it is similar to the feeling a traveller has when they think back to their past travels and desperately wish to be on the road again.

-One of the best pieces of evidence to prove how amazing Magic Kingdom and Disney World is, is that Florida of course is very hot, the parks are always busy and crowded, there are long queues at times for food and rides and it is a very tiring holiday, yet everyone around you are happy.
+One of the best pieces of evidence to prove how amazing Magic Kingdom and Disney World is, is that Florida of course is very hot, the parks are always busy and crowded, there are long queues at times for food and rides and it is a very tiring holiday, yet everyone around you is happy.
 They smile through the heat, laugh in the queues and have the time of their lives.
 If people can still enjoy themselves so much in circumstances that would usually annoy and aggravate the hardiest of people then there is clearly something truly magical about Disney World.

 We may be cynical travellers and we are good at finding faults anywhere we go, but with Magic Kingdom there really isn’t anything to complain about.
 It’s an experience unparalleled to anything else and one that must be enjoyed by anyone who has the opportunity.